Faculty Profile

 Rachel Racicot rachel.racicot@gmail.com

 Rachel completed a MS in 2007.
-Her research involved detailed morphological description of the pterygoid sinus among extant species and a fossil phocoenid derived from dissections and CT images.
+Her research involved detailed morphological description of the pterygoid sinus among extant species and a fossil phocoenid derived from dissections and CT images (Racicot and Berta, in press).
 The pterygoid sinus is one component of a complex sinus system associated with sound production and reception.
 She considered the evolution of the pterygoid sinus among phocoenids and evaluated its phylogenetic and functional significance.
-In fall of 2007 Rachel will be employed at the University of Texas CT imaging facility in Austin, Texas.
+Rachel is a postdoc at the Los Angeles County Museum of Natural History.

 Amanda Rychel arychel@u.washington.edu

 Amanda completed a MS in 2002.
 Her research used both mitochondrial genes and a nuclear marker to reconstruct phylogenetic relationships among mysticetes.
-Amanda is a Ph.D. student in the Swalla lab at the University of Washington.
+Amanda completed a Ph.D. in the Swalla lab at the University of Washington and a postdoc at the UW.
+She is currently employed at Petrometrica, L.L.C., Somerville, MA.

 Breda Walsh bmckay@yahoo.com

 Breda completed a MS in 2006.
 Her research was a comparative morphologic study of growth patterns in mysticetes based on ontogenetic stages of cranial ossification among extant species and several fossil species.
 Relative age determinations were based on sequence of cranial suture closure.
-Breda is employed at a research lab at UCSD in addition to being a new mom.
+Breda is employed at a research lab at UC San Diego.

 Representative Publications (last 5 years):